Luis Guzman

 Luis Guzman in the movie "Traffic"

-2007 brought the actor his first leading role.
-He appeared on screen as hotel manager Ramon Gaviota in the series "John from Cincinnati".
-"Guzman's character appears as a kind of backup, but then plunges viewers into a completely separate story," wrote critics.
+In 2007, the actor landed his first leading role.
+He starred as hotel manager Ramon Gaviota in the series "John from Cincinnati".
+Critics noted that "Guzman's character starts as backup, but then pulls viewers into a completely separate story."

 Luis Guzman in the series "John from Cincinnati"